MARCH & RALLY: DEFENDING OUR FAMILIES, UNITING OUR COMMUNITY!

-- Develop a list of other organizations with which they (and we) can work in coalition to further environmental justice issues
+- Work with of other organizations in coalition to further environmental justice issues

-- Continue to work with and support Somos Un Pueblo Unido and keep the Congregation informed about their activities, needs, and ways we can help them.
+- Work with and support Somos Un Pueblo Unido and keep the Congregation informed about their activities, needs, and ways we can help them.

 - Will keep in touch with Retake our Democracy.